-Random variables related to epistemic uncertainty are filling level in terms of filling height over radius ratio (H/R) and friction factor (f), these two parameters are those affecting the seismic response then defining the vector \overline{X} .
+Random variables related to epistemic uncertainty are the filling level in terms of filling height over radius ratio (H/R) and friction factor (f), these two parameters are those affecting the seismic response which then define the vector $\bar{X}$ .

 On the capacity side, looking at Eq.
-10, the thickness of the shell and the Young's modulus of the steel (E) can be considered as random variables are collected in the vector \overline{Y} .
+(12), the thickness of the shell and the Young's modulus of the steel (E) can be considered as random variables composing vector $\bar{Y}$ .

-Thickness can vary according to the corrosion of the shell during the service life of the structure.
+Thickness is varying according to the corrosion of the shell during the service life of the structure which has to be properly taken into account during design.
 Corrosion allowance may be assumed as the one-standard deviation value for the thickness distribution.
-Young's modulus is less uncertain and its distribution is given by tests
+Young's modulus is less uncertain and its distribution is given by tests.

-It is worth noting that the first set of variables is taken as deterministic in the capacity evaluation and they only may vary in the demand analysis.
+It is worth noting that the first set of variables is taken as deterministic in the capacity evaluation and they may only vary in the demand analysis.
 In fact, the proposed method solves a reliability problem for each point of the experimental plan than for any given structure represented by a point of the design space where the epistemic values (as dimensions) are set to a certain value (deterministically known if a given structure is concerned).
 The other random parameters are meaningful in limit states monitoring but do not affect the response.
-Others factors should be taken into account if a probabilistic characterization is available.

-Any other random factor that does not concern strictly the structure can be processed, i.e. workmanship, suitability of mathematical model or degradation, without affecting the proposed procedure.
-Probabilistic distribution of factors is reported in Table 1.
+Other factors should be taken into account if a probabilistic characterisation is available.
+Any other random factor that does not strictly concern the structure can be processed, i.e. workmanship, suitability of mathematical model or degradation, without affecting the proposed procedure.